Andrettin/Wyrmsun/readme.txt

 - The goblin Dock now correctly the same quantity of under construction frames as those of the other civilizations (new frame by Jinn).
 - Revamped Lumber Mill and Smithy names.
 - Temples now sell scrolls.
+- Added Portal (neutral and indestructible; visible and usable only to units with Ethereal Vision), which allows accessing other planes and worlds in the new Campaign mode (graphics by Jinn).
+- Added Cavern Entrance (neutral and indestructible), which allows accessing other surface layers in the new Campaign mode (graphics by Jinn).

 * Factions
 - Revamped Frankish personal names.